Video Game: Nicktoons Unite

 - Blow You Away: Jimmy's main weapon in Nicktoons Unite is a tornado blaster, which shoots bursts of air.

-- Continuity Nod: When Timmy flirts with her in the first game, Cindy replies, "Hi Timmy.
+- When Timmy flirts with her in the first game, Cindy replies, "Hi Timmy.
 I didn't know you were back in Retroville."
-She's of course referring to their encounters in the three Jimmy Timmy Power Hours (Judging from her reaction, one could presume that Nicktoons Unite takes place after the third one.).
+She's referring to their encounters in the three Jimmy Timmy Power Hours.

 - Crisis Crossover